© 2026 WGCU News

 The trapper also said that the animal was likely the same one that the FWC attempted but was unsuccessful in trapping last spring.

-A forested area in a rural area in southern Collier County will be the bear's new home.
+A forested section of a rural area in southern Collier County will be the bear's new home.

 A nuisance animal trapper prepares a bear for transport.
 The animal was trapped on the Florida Gulf Coast University campus after reports of it getting into garbage containers.
 The animal is being taken to a rural location in Collier County.